 The Catholic Diocese of Maitland-Newcastle is committed to supporting family life as the foundation of society and of the Church.
 One aspect of this is providing educationally sound and professionally staffed Early Education services through St Nicholas Early Education.

 “…the family is the first school of the social virtues that every society needs…” Gravissimum Educationis n3

-St Nicholas’ Early Education Centre provides a high quality Early Education service using best practice guidelines.
+St Nicholas Early Education Centres provide high quality Early Education services using best practice guidelines.
 Our goal is to facilitate each child’s optimal social, intellectual and physical development and education, in partnership with parents and carers.

 Our aim is to welcome one and all into our centre.

 We recognise that a safe, secure and consistent environment supports trust and encourages the development of confidence, skills and friendships.

 Our commitment to children is to provide a positive, nurturing and trusting relationship, so they feel a sense of belonging at St Nicholas.
 We aim to respect children’s unique learning styles and include their voices in our curriculum.